mat-0/Hyd/README.md

-# Hyd - Note Taking & Export App
+# Hyd - Jekyll Companion App

 Hyd is a simple, accessible note-taking and Markdown export app for macOS and iOS, designed for fast capture, easy export, and archiving of notes.
 All logic and UI are now in a single file: `AppMain.swift`.